 NexPoint Advisors, L.P., which serves as the investment adviser of the Fund, is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act") and is an affiliate of NexPoint Asset Management, L.P. ("NAM").
-The Adviser also externally manages NexPoint Capital, Inc., a non-traded business development company (a "BDC") and NexPoint Climate Tech Fund.
-NAM manages Highland Income Fund ("HFRO") and Highland Global Allocation Fund ("HGLB"), registered closed-end funds whose shares trade on the NYSE.
+The Adviser also externally manages NexPoint Capital, Inc., a non-traded business development company (a "BDC"), NexPoint Event Driven Fund, NexPoint Merger Arbitrage Fund, and NexPoint Climate Tech Fund.
+NAM manages Highland Opportunities and Income Fund (formerly Highland Income Fund) ("HFRO") and Highland Global Allocation Fund ("GAF"), registered closed-end funds whose shares trade on the NYSE.

-The Adviser has entered into a Services Agreement with Skyview Group ("Skyview"), effective February 25, 2021, pursuant to which the Adviser will receive administrative and operational support services to enable it to provide the required advisory services to the Fund.
-The Adviser will compensate all Adviser and Skyview personnel who provide services to the Fund.
+The Adviser has entered into a Services Agreement with Skyview Group ("Skyview"), pursuant to which the Adviser will receive administrative and operational support services to enable it to provide the required advisory services to the Fund.

-Effective July 12, 2022, certain Skyview personnel became dual-employees of NexPoint Services, Inc., a wholly-owned subsidiary of the Adviser.
+Certain Skyview personnel became dual-employees of NexPoint Services, Inc., a wholly-owned subsidiary of the Adviser.
 The same services are being performed by the dual-employees.
 The Adviser, and not the Fund, will compensate all Adviser, Skyview, and dual-employee personnel who provide services to the Fund.

 The Adviser's senior management team has experience across private lending, private equity, real estate investing and other investment strategies.
-Collectively, the Adviser and its affiliates manage approximately \$14.9 billion in assets as of January 31, 2023, including approximately \$12.1 billion in gross real estate assets.
+Collectively, the Adviser and its affiliates manage approximately \$17.0 billion in assets as of December 31, 2023, including approximately \$12.6 billion in gross real estate assets.